Modern

 3. The control head: Determines when regeneration occurs and manages valve operations during regeneration.

-In most modern units, the resin tank is located inside the brine tank, which forms the external cabinet of the softener.
+water softener is located inside the brine tank, which forms the external cabinet of the softener.
 These units are typically compact enough to be installed conveniently under a kitchen sink.

 Types of Domestic Water Softeners